 Minimal library for sending PHP variables to browsers.

 FirePHP is a logging system that can display PHP variables in a browser as an application is navigated.
-All communication is out of band to the application which means the logging data will not interfere with the normal functioning of the application.
+All communication happens via HTTP headers which means the logging data will not interfere with the normal functioning of the application.

 composer require firephp/firephp-core

 Licensed under the MIT License by Christoph Dorn since 2007.